muratk5n/thirdwave/en/README.md

 ---

-After Rome invaded Gaul, today's France, did the natives people change?
+After Rome invaded Gaul, today's France, did the natives change?
 Did they become Italian-like?
 I dont think so.. no more than they already are similar due to being around the same region.
 I remember one Julius Ceasar observation of the Celts [parahr] "Celt men are given to frequent displays of bravery".
 Isn't that how natives are still like are over there though?
 Look at that Spiderman guy climbing high-rise buildings, or the rope walker P. Petit.

 ---